Near-optimal Algorithms for Stochastic Online Bin Packing: under the Random-Order Model

+\begin{proof}[Proof of \cref{triplets}] To prove the lemma, we will show that each $S$-triplet will result in the formation of a $3$-bin or an $SS$-bin.
+A property of \bestfit{} is that, at any point in time, there can be at most one bin of load at most $1/2$.
+An $SS$-bin has a load at most $1/2$; hence, every $SS$-bin (with at most one exception) created by the $S$-triplets will transform into a $3$-bin.

-\begin{proof}[Proof of \cref{triplets}] There are three cases we need to consider. \begin{itemize} \item If $S_1$ is going to be packed in a $2$-bin.
-Then after packing $S_1$, this bin becomes a $3$-bin and hence the claim holds. \item Suppose $S_1$ is going to be packed in a $1$-bin $B$.
-Then just before the arrival of $S_1$, $B$ must have been the only $1$-bin and hence, after packing $S_1$, each bin is either a $2$-bin or a $3$-bin. \begin{itemize} \item Now, if one of $S_2, S_3$ is packed into a $2$-bin, then the bin becomes a $3$-bin and the claim follows. \item Otherwise, both $S_2, S_3$ are packed into a single new $SS$-bin and hence the claim follows. \end{itemize}
+Let $\{S_1,S_2,S_3\}$ be an $S$-triplet in $I_\sigma$ such that $S_3$ follows $S_2$ which in turn follows $S_1$.
+We consider three cases to show that this $S$-triplet will result in the formation of a $3$-bin or an $SS$-bin. \begin{itemize} \item If $S_1$ is going to be packed in a $2$-bin.
+Then after packing $S_1$, this bin becomes a $3$-bin and hence the lemma holds. \item Suppose $S_1$ is going to be packed in a $1$-bin $B$.
+Then just before the arrival of $S_1$, $B$ must have been the only $1$-bin and hence, after packing $S_1$, each bin is either a $2$-bin or a $3$-bin. \begin{itemize} \item Now, if one of $S_2, S_3$ is packed into a $2$-bin, then the bin becomes a $3$-bin and the lemma follows. \item Otherwise, both $S_2, S_3$ are packed into a single new $SS$-bin and hence the lemma follows. \end{itemize}

 \item Suppose $S_1$ is packed in a new bin.
 Then just prior to the arrival of $S_2$, every bin is either a $2$-bin or $3$-bin except the bin containing $S_1$.
-Thus, $S_2$ is either packed in a $2$-bin (thus becoming a $3$-bin) or packed in the bin containing $S_1$, resulting in an $SS$-bin. \end{itemize} \end{proof}
+Thus, $S_2$ is either packed in a $2$-bin (thus becoming a $3$-bin) or packed in the bin containing $S_1$, resulting in an $SS$-bin. \end{itemize} Thus, we have shown that each $S$-triplet will result in the formation of a $3$-bin or an $SS$-bin.
+At any point of time, the number of $SS$-bins can be at most one.
+Therefore, every $SS$-bin (except at most one) created by the $S$-triplets will end up as a $3$-bin due to the future items.

+However, consider the following scenario where an $S$-triplet $\{S_1,S_2,S_3\}$ creates an $SS$-bin $B_1$ and a future $S$-triplet results in the formation of a $3$-bin $B_2$, and $B_1=B_2$.
+In case such a scenario occurs, two $S$-triplets correspond to only one $3$-bin in the packing of \bestfit{}.
+But once this scenario occurs, the bin $B_1$ ($=B_2$) will be closed, i,e., no more items will be packed in it.

-Now we prove Theorem \ref{thm:bfroa}. \begin{proof}[Proof of Theorem \ref{thm:bfroa}] Consider the final \bestfit{} packing of $I_\sigma$.
-Let $X_3$ be the number of $3$-bins.
+Hence, we obtain that if there are $\kappa$ number of $S$-triplets in the input sequence $I_\sigma$, there will be at least $\floor{\kappa/2}$ number of $3$-bins in the \bestfit{} packing of $I_\sigma$. \end{proof} Now, using \cref{no_of_consecutive_triplets,triplets}, we prove Theorem \ref{thm:bfroa}. \begin{proof}[Proof of Theorem \ref{thm:bfroa}] Let $X_3$ be the number of $3$-bins in the final \bestfit{} packing of $I_\sigma$.
 The remaining $(n-3X_3)$ items are packed in $2$-bins and at most one $1$-bin.
 Therefore,

+Since any bin in the optimal solution can accommodate at most three items, we have that $\opt(I)\ge n/3$.
+Hence,